gbevan/partout/README.md

 Partout
 =======

-Pure Javascript/Node.js Data and Event Driven Policy Based Configuration Management for the Internet of Everything.
+The goal is to develop a pure Javascript/Node.js Data and Event Driven Policy Based Configuration Management tool for the Internet of Everything.

 "Partout" is french for "Everywhere"